-In Aria Of Sorrow you need a relic to backdash and another to do a downward kick after a double jump.
+In Castlevania: Aria of Sorrow you need a relic to backdash and another to do a downward kick after a double jump.
 Sounds fine, but in pretty much every other Metroidvania Castlevania the backdash is had from the very beginning, and you can automatically kick after a double jump once you get the double jump.
-It's just splitting things that didn't really need to be split.
 At least Soma isn't supposed to be a highly-trained vampire hunter, so it makes more sense than the Circle of the Moon example, but it's still quite aggravating.

-In Symphony of the Night, Alucard has to find the Cube of Zoe relic in order to... find items from destroyed candles.
-Granted, having stuff like hearts and money and axes pop out of destroyed candles is pretty weird, so in a way, it doubles as Lampshade Hanging on the fact that that ability is taken for granted in the rest of the series.
+In Castlevania: Symphony of the Night, Alucard has to find the Cube of Zoe relic in order to... find items from destroyed candles.
+That said, hearts and money and axes popping out of destroyed candles is highly implausible IRL, so perhaps all other characters had that relic with them already.

 La-Mulana requires you to find 10 coins to purchase the ability to save the game.
 Even as a homage to Nintendo Hard retro games, that's pushing it.
 The remake removes this requirement.